elfyndor203/OCTAVIAN/README.md

 # OCTAVIAN
 A modular 2D game engine written in C

 OCTAVIAN is a WIP 2D game engine designed written in C. It uses a handle-based ECS-esque system, instanced rendering using OpenGL, and is designed to be modular.
+It has minimal dependencies: OpenGL using GLAD, GLFW, and stb_image.

-Single threaded performance achieves 500fps at 16,000 entites.
+Single threaded performance maintains 500fps at 16,000 entites.
 It is designed to support real-time reinforcement learning for NPC AI in the future.

 A simple example game is in zGameTest.

 # Dependencies
 - OpenGL 3.3